 Why is it called “Loewy” style?

 Raymond Loewy was a famous and super important industrial designer before and after World War II.
 I hunted around the intertubes, and it seems he was the pioneer of this look, with his DF2000 line of furniture, this site says it was for Doubinsky & Freres.
-This site shows a number of pieces.
 So: It is shaping up to sound like the Broyhill design was a knockoff aimed at the middle class America.
 In just cursory examination of online values, it looks like the vintage Loewy today costs about two- to 10-times more than the vintage Broyhill Premier Chapter One.
 Although: All this stuff seems to be constructed of plastic and laminate.
 I am guessing the drawer fronts are some sort of injection molding of high-gloss plastic.
 Interestingly: Ikea has lots of furniture and cabinetry with exactly the same look as the white of the Loewy / Chapter One furniture.
 They could design shiny plastic drawers and doors — and they’d have yet a third-generation homage.

 Is it “rare”?